Jump to Section

 With dwindling sales and closed “physical” doors, businesses are trying to do whatever they can to stay afloat and boost their bottom dollar during the Coronavirus pandemic.

-Marketing during a global pandemic changes the game as we know it.
+Marketing during a as we know it.
 As a solopreneur or small mom-and-pop shop, it’s especially essential to shift messaging to make it relevant to what’s going on in the wider context of the world.

 While customers are staying at home and practicing social distancing, businesses need to reshape “what” and “how” they communicate with customers.
 Let’s be honest—there’s a fine line between annoying, and encouraging...and all too often businesses get it wrong.